 Talk to your dentist if you suspect or know that you grind your teeth.
 They can fit you with a mouthguard to wear at night that prevents you from clenching your teeth as you sleep.
 In some cases, they may prescribe you with muscle relaxants to take before bed to keep you from grinding your teeth7.
 If you’re experiencing jaw or tooth pain as a result of bruxism, your dentist or physician may prescribe a painkiller as well.

 Avoiding caffeine and alcohol in the evening may reduce the effects of sleep bruxism, too3.
 You can also take steps to reduce stress and anxiety, such as exercising, meditating, listening to music, or seeking counseling.
-If your bruxism is caused by sleep apnea or another related disorder, seeking treatment can not only help you stop grinding your teeth but also get a better night’s sleep.
+If your bruxism is caused by sleep apnea or another related disorder, professional treatment can not only help you stop grinding your teeth but also get a better night’s sleep.